AgustinaGaspari/chamama-Gaspari.R1/README.md

 # Ecommerce - CHAMAMA

-## Shopping store for design products and without gender, obtained from the recycling of rubber and blackout.
+## Store of design and genderless products, obtained from the recycling of rubber and blackout.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Buy Flow
 1. Product selection